-The Yearbook on Research for Sustainable Chemistry is a document containing sheets of associated companies and university departments, which carry out research activities for sustainability.
+The Chemical Research Handbook is a document containing sheets of associated companies and university departments, which carry out research activities for sustainability.

 As chemical companies are strongly committed to pursuing more sustainable products and processes, reducing the impact on safety, health and the environment, the purpose of this document is to show the real involvement of the chemical industry on this issue.

 The Yearbook was published by Federchimica for the first time in 2012.
 The aims are to give visibility to the commitment of companies and universities for sustainability and to spread it as much as possible to the public and institutions.